cybercodebear/cybercodebear.github.io/_posts/2020-10-10-diskcryptor-tutorial.md

 <p>&nbsp;</p>
 ## Explanation
 <p>&nbsp;</p>
 This task took me a while to figure out so I'm not going to explain it here.
-If you know enough the commands should be enoughotherwise you'll just have to watch me fumble around in the video.
+If you know enough the commands should be enough.
+Otherwise you will just have to watch me fumble around in the video.

 [![](https://img.youtube.com/vi/Vey-ll3LM3o/maxresdefault.jpg)](https://youtu.be/Vey-ll3LM3o)